fatihtatoglu/fatihtatoglu.github.io/page/en/index.en.md

 ## References

-- [1]: The Photo was taken on 2nd January 2015 in Eskişehir, Turkey by [Erkan Balk](https://www.facebook.com/erkan.balk "Erkan Balk | Facebook").
+- [1]: The photo was taken on 2nd January 2015 in Eskişehir, Turkey by [Erkan Balk](https://www.facebook.com/erkan.balk "Erkan Balk | Facebook").